 - Offering vision.

-- Modeling good self-care.
+- Modeling good self-care and clear boundaries.

 - Demonstrating comfort in navigating change by providing a stable, non-anxious presence.

 Developmental Tasks for the Interim Period for Professional Interim Religious Educators

 As developed by the Unitarian Universalist Association (UUA) Interim Director of Religious Education (DRE) Visioning Team in 2005.
 Updated by the UUA Office of Professional Development and Guild of Interim Religious Educators in October 2013.

 - Helping the congregation’s leaders to get a perspective on its RE history and culture.

 - Helping the congregation claim, honor and appreciate its past and work toward health and healing.